Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Introduction

 To address this challenge, distributed learning frameworks have emerged.
-A typical distributed learning setting involves the cooperation of multiple clients and servers, which thus involves a decentralization and aggregation process along with the machine learning process \cite{DBLP:journals/corr/abs-1909-08329}.
+A typical distributed learning fashion involves the cooperation of multiple clients and servers, which thus involves a decentralization and aggregation process along with the ML process \cite{Gu2019Distributed}.
 With the increasing capability of edge devices, distributed clients are able to execute simple ML tasks.
-For example, federated learning (FL)~\cite{DBLP:journals/corr/KonecnyMYRSB16,9084352,9048613}, enables the decoupling of data provisioning by distributed clients and aggregating ML models at a centralized server.
-In certain special ML tasks, the model can be so large that it is too slow and even not able to be trained and run completely on a single machine.
-Therefore, large-scale distributed ML is proposed in~\cite{yang2019federated} where datasets in each client will be re-analyzed and pre-trained locally and the knowledge is aggregated by a central server.
+For example, federated learning (FL)~\cite{Jakub2016Federated,Tian2020Federated,Chuan2020On} enables the decoupling of data provisioning by distributed clients and aggregating ML models at a centralized server.
+In certain ML tasks, the model sometimes can be so large that it cannot be trained in a reasonable amount of time, and cannot run completely on a single machine.
+Therefore, large-scale distributed ML is proposed in~\cite{yang2019federated} where datasets in each client will be re-analyzed and pre-trained locally, and the knowledge is aggregated by a central server.
 In addition, aggregating learning results~\cite{papernot2016semi} by the server is another part of distributed ML technology.

-To complete an ML task successfully, we need to preserve the integrity and security of the system, along with the privacy of participating clients.
-As the manufacturers can potentially fail to implement a robust security system in distributed devices, experts on security have warned potential risks of large numbers of unsecured devices connecting to the Internet~\cite{6978614}.
+To complete a ML task successfully, we need to preserve the integrity and security of the system, along with the privacy of participating clients.
+As the manufacturers can potentially fail to implement a robust security system in distributed devices, experts on security have warned of potential risks of large numbers of unsecured devices connecting to the Internet~\cite{Zhang2014IoT}.
 Security and privacy are very significant issues for distributed ML, which introduce a new level of emergent concerns for participants.
-This is because these devices not only collect personal and sensitive information, e.g., names and telephone numbers, but also monitor daily activities.
-Due to the regular stream of news stories about privacy leakage through major data breaches, users are wary of using personal data in public or private ML tasks with good reasons~\cite{7902207}.
+This is because these devices collect not only personal and sensitive information, e.g., names and telephone numbers but also monitor daily activities.
+Due to the regular stream of news stories about privacy leakage through major data breaches, users are wary of using personal data in public or private ML tasks with good reasons~\cite{Yang2017A}.